 7. NO TO CHILD LABOUR

-Around 170 million children are engaged in some form of garment work according to recent statistics from UNICEF, which is defined as “ “work for which the child is either too young – work done below the required minimum age – or work which, because of its detrimental nature or conditions, is altogether considered unacceptable for children and is prohibited”.
-This is a massive red-flag and the thought that children are sent to factories and conduct work that resembles modern day slavery to meet the fashion demands of the western world is simply unacceptable.
+Around 170 million children are engaged in some form of garment work according to recent statistics from UNICEF, which is defined as “ “work for which the child is either too young – work is done below the required minimum age – or work which, because of its detrimental nature or conditions, is altogether considered unacceptable for children and is prohibited”.
+This is a massive red flag, and the thought that children are sent to factories and conduct work that resembles modern-day slavery to meet the fashion demands of the western world is simply unacceptable.

-Brands that truly follow sustainable & ethical practises are transparent about it and provide details on the factory, working conditions and manufacturing process.
+Brands that genuinely follow sustainable & ethical practises are transparent about it and provide details on the factory, working conditions and manufacturing process.

 8. LEARNING TO LOVE OUR CLOTHES AGAIN

 It is just so easy to look at a gorgeous, finished piece of clothing in a store and forget that there’s a story and lifecycle behind it.
 The truth is, we are detached because the industry encourages us to be so.
 But being aware of all the downsides of this industry will hopefully lead to more conscious consumerism.